Certified Realtime Reporter

 For testing dates, location, costs, etc., please visit the Certification Test Center.

 Prove you're on the cutting edge.
 Become a Certified Realtime Reporter and take advantage of the growing number of opportunities becoming available to realtime reporters.
 As one of the top national programs that certifies your ability in realtime, attaining the CRR designation commands instant respect and the immediate attention of potential employers.

 Changes to the Certified Realtime Reporter (CRR)

-Beginning with the November 5, 2011, exam administration, the Certified Realtime Reporter (CRR) skills test will be a two-voice question-and-answer (Q&A) at 200 wpm at 96% accuracy.
+The Certified Realtime Reporter (CRR) skills test will be a two-voice question-and-answer (Q&A) at 200 wpm at 96% accuracy.
 As both freelance and official reporters primarily write question-and-answer (Q&A) material, the NCRA Board of Directors, along with NCRA testing committees, have determined that a Q&A test at a slightly faster speed would be the most relevant test content for judicial reporters.
 The Registered Professional Reporter (RPR) will remain a mandatory prerequisite for the CRR, while the Certified Broadcast Captioner (CBC) and Certified CART Provider (CCP) skills tests will remain straight matter at 180 wpm at 96% accuracy.

 Who is eligible to sit for the CRR Exam?

 You must be a member in good standing of NCRA and a current RPR to register for the CRR.